PARTHASARATHI-02/CGS-Computer-Will-Guess/README.md

-2.On the popup menu click Download as zip
+2.On the popup menu click Download Zip